Sirex wood wasp

 • Mature larvae pupate close to the bark surface and adults emerge about 3 weeks later.

-• Prevent by thinning and maintaining a healthy stand of trees because unthinned stands and stressed or injured trees (e.g. following damage from drought, fire, wind or logging) are very susceptible.
+• Prevent attacks by thinning and maintaining a healthy stand of trees.
+Stressed or injured trees (such as those that have been damaged from drought, fire, wind or machinery) are very susceptible.

 • Other biological controls available for Queensland are the parasitic wasps Ibalia leucospoides and Megarhyssa nortoni.